The illusion of acceleration in the retarded Lienard-Wiechert electromagnetic field: The invariant expression of the four-force

 \section{The invariant expression of the four-force}

 We are now ready to write down the general expression of the four-force in the reference frame $K$ that is co-moving with the test particle at point $A$.
 Since we will write this expression in an explicitly Lorentz invariant form, the expression of the four-force will be equally valid in any inertial reference frame.
 Let $K'$ be the reference frame that is co-moving with the retarded source particle at point $C$, and let $K''$ be the reference frame that is co-moving with the advanced source particle at point $E$.
-As seen from Figure \ref{fig:9}, the $i c t$ time axis is the tangent in point $A$ to the worldline of the test particle, the $i c t'$ time axis is the tangent in point $C$ to the worldline of the (retarded) source particle, and the $i c t''$ time axis is the tangent in point $E$ to the worldline of the (advanced) source particle.
+As seen from Figure \ref{fig:9}, the $i c t$ time axis is the line that goes through point $A$ and is tangent to the worldline of the test particle, the $i c t'$ time axis is the line that goes through point $C$ and is tangent to the worldline of the retarded source particle, and the $i c t''$ time axis is the line that goes through point $E$ and is tangent to the worldline of the advanced source particle.